MD25 - Dual 12Volt 2.8Amp H Bridge Motor Drive

 motor speed2 = speed1 - turn

-If the either motor is not able to achieve the required speed for the turn
+If either motor is not able to achieve the required speed for the

 the program to meet the required difference.